 Lidia is delighted to join the dance team and looks forward to helping the students to grow, the same way Centre Stage helped her.

-SARAH LUKE - Dance Troupe Leader & Show Choreographer
+SARAH LUKE - Dance Troupe Founder & Show Choreographer

 Sarah has been a member of the teaching staff at Centre Stage since September 1999, teaching dance and is the leader the CS Dance Troupe.